Ajoo/ajoo.github.io-src/content/SDR/RTL-SDR Software.md

 	User cancel, exiting...
 	Samples per million lost (minimum): 3

 As you can see it will also report all the supported values for the gain setting of the tuner.
-When you specify a tuner gain in any other program it will usually use the nearest allowable value.
-Keep in mind that the default when no gain is specified is usually to use automatic gain control which uses a feedback of the signal itself to control the gain of the input LNA.

 As you can see my RTL-SDR blog dongle is dropping a few samples at 2.4 MHz.
 You can try different settings of the sample rate with the **-s** option in order to figure out a safe sample rate at which no samples are dropped.
 Keep in mind that this can vary according to temperature and also your computer and USB ports.